Nothing grows here

 You have to be careful with nature

 Weed weed?
-Does not have to be
+It doesn't have to be in the permaculture garden in Kleinwalsertal

 Behind his garden shed he has created a narrow bed of wildflowers that are still in full bloom.
 Next to his garden shed there is a compost heap in which big snails cavort.
 “They are simply part of the garden.
 There is no weed kill or snail poison in my garden. ”Instead, he sets up snail traps: stone or wooden slabs that he simply throws on the ground in a selected corner of the garden, under which the snails collect.